DnFreddie/Notes/content/posts/smart_transactions.md

-+++
-title = 'smart_transactions'
-date = 2024-07-22T09:10:24+02:00
+---
+date: "2024-07-22T09:10:24+02:00"
-draft = false
+draft: false
-+++
+title: smart_transactions
+---

 ## Smart Transactions

-Its the execution of the function over blockchain
-- If the instruction fails to be executed Therese no trace on the blockchain it does *not change the state of the cluster*
-	- The issue comes when its the second or the third function in the transaction
-- The first person in a array of payers pays for the entire transactions
+Its the execution of the function over blockchain - If the instruction fails to be executed Therese no trace on the blockchain it does *not change the state of the cluster* - The issue comes when its the second or the third function in the transaction - The first person in a array of payers pays for the entire transactions

 ### Transactions

- Transaction instruction contains
- - an **identyfire of the program** to invoke
- - an ==array of accounts== that will be read and/or **written**
-		 - its needed for the system to be able to run it in parrarel(*only if there are two wirtes to same acount we cant run it in parrarel *)
- - data structured as a byte array that is specified to the program being invoked
+Transaction instruction contains - an **identyfire of the program** to invoke - an ==array of accounts== that will be read and/or **written** - its needed for the system to be able to run it in parrarel(*only if there are two wirtes to same acount we cant run it in parrarel *) - data structured as a byte array that is specified to the program being invoked

->[!quote]
+> \[!quote\]